Are you having difficulty ensuring the right resources are assigned to the right project tasks?

 However, unforeseen circumstances can sometimes create a resource crunch that adversely affects project delivery.

-What if key team members fall ill, take a sabbatical, or change jobs unexpectedly?
-Project managers must have a backup plan, ensuring that the remaining resources are not overloaded, disengaged, or unproductive in their tasks.
+For instance, what if key team members fall ill, take a sabbatical, or change jobs unexpectedly?
+In such a scenario, project managers must have a backup plan to ensure that the remaining resources are not overloaded, disengaged, or unproductive in their tasks.

 This article aims to cover the essential aspects of project resource management, including a step-by-step guide to creating an effective project resource plan.